 Big Slick in Poker

-For Big Slick to represent value, you need to start building a flush, straight, or pair with the flop.
+Those who know how to play ace-king in poker understand that for Big Slick to represent value, you need to start building a flush, straight, or pair with the flop.
 You also stand a decent chance of landing a straight, high pair, nut flush (with ace as high card), or even a royal flush (suited ace, king, queen, jack, and ten).
-Note that a suited Big Slick has a better chance for flush combinations than an unsuited Big Slick.
-So when is it one of the worst hands?
-Simply when players overvalue its potential, strike out on the draw, and find themselves holding nothing stronger than a high ace.

 Little Slick, Blackjack, and Dimes in Poker

-Here’s another strong group of starting hands in poker.
-“Little Slick” is the ace-queen combination, and the suited Little Slick gives you the chance to develop a nut flush, royal flush, straight, or high pair.
-A suited ace-jack is called “blackjack” and comes with opportunities for a nut flush, royal flush, straight, or high pair.
-A suited king-queen combination is a royal couple that can get you a flush, although you’ll only stand a chance for a nut flush if the suited ace comes on the flop.
+Moving further down the rankings, a suited king-queen combination is a royal couple that can get you a flush, although you’ll only stand a chance for a nut flush if the suited ace comes on the flop.
 Then there’s a pair of tens, also known as “dimes.”
 It’s the only premium starting hand without any aces or faces.
 Look to raise preflop with any of these hands.

 If you’re looking to enter live or online poker tournaments, starting hands are the most important and easiest thing to grasp.
-According to best-selling poker writer Dan Harrington, table position is the most important factor that determines a poker player’s starting hand selection.
+According to best-selling poker writer Dan Harrington, table position is the most important factor that determines how to adjust your poker hand selection.
 That’s because the further away you are from the dealer, the more information you have at your disposal to make your poker bet.
-Here’s a starting hand range that ought to keep you out of trouble in the early stages of a tournament 90% of the time.

 In early position – that is, you’re one of the first two players to act – then you’re good with dimes, fish hooks, ladies, cowboys and pocket rockets, Big Slick, and suited Little Slick.
 That’s pretty much what we’ve covered above.
+Yes, these also fall into the category of the most overplayed poker hands, so be sure to know when to fold them.

 If you’re in the middle position (places three to six from the dealer), then you should also consider a pair of eights or nines, unsuited ace-jack or better, and a royal couple.
 In late position (button and cut-off), a pair of sevens has value, as well as any ace combined with jack-ten (or better) suited connectors.

-Now that you know the best starting hands, make sure to check out the best winning poker hands to take your game to the next level.
+Now that you know the best starting poker hands, make sure to check out the best winning poker hands to take your game to the next level.

-Play Online Poker For Real Money at BetMGM
+Play Poker Online at BetMGM

 Explore a broad range of poker variants, join in cash games, and enter online poker tournaments with buy-ins to suit every budget.
 Whether you’re a casual gamer or a budding poker pro, BetMGM has the right online poker games for you.